limarkdcunha/real-estate-registry-using-hyperledger-fabric/README.md

 ## Setting up backend and Hyperledger fabric

-1. Firsty setup the hyperledger fabric using fabric samples repository.
+1. Firstly setup the hyperledger fabric using fabric samples repository.
    To do so in your windows please refer [this link](https://www.codementor.io/@arvindmaurya/hyperledger-fabric-on-windows-1hjjorw68p)

-2. After setting up hyperledger fabric for the first time stop using **./network.sh up** to start the network Instead follow the steps mentioned next.
+2. After setting up hyperledger fabric for the first time stop using ###`./network.sh up` to start the network/ Instead follow the steps mentioned next./
-   Type **cd fabric-samples/test-network** in terminal (WSL Ubuntu terminal) to **test-network** subdirectory within your local clone of the **fabric-samples** repository.
+   Type ###`cd fabric-samples/test-network` in terminal (WSL Ubuntu terminal) to **test-network** subdirectory within your local clone of the **fabric-samples** repository./
-   Then **./network.sh down**
+   Then ###`./network.sh down**`
-   Then type **./network.sh up createChannel -c mychannel -ca** to start the network and create the channel
+   Then type ###`./network.sh up createChannel -c mychannel -ca` to start the network and create the channel/

    **Before this step please complete step **3** first.**

-   Then type **./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript/ -ccl javascript** to deploy the chaincode on our hyperledger network
+   Then type ###`./network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript/ -ccl javascript` to deploy the chaincode on our hyperledger network/

-   Then open a new terminal and type **cd asset-transfer-basic/application-javascript** Install required node modules using npm i
+   Then open a new terminal and type ###`cd asset-transfer-basic/application-javascript`/ Install required node modules using npm i/
-   Then type **node app.js** to start the server side application.
+   Then type ###`node app.js` to start the server side application./

    If you get no error during these steps then you nodejs app integrated with hyperledger fabric should be up and running on port 5000.